Employer: Dept. of Fish and Wildlife

 Work Setting, including hazards:

-Duties are performed at construction sites on hatchery and wildlife areas, and on occasion in a fabrication shop.
+Duties are performed at construction sites on hatchery and wildlife areas – some tasks involve working at a desk on a computer.

-Hazards include working on rough terrain, riverbanks, slippery slopes, and other surfaces, confined and difficult to reach spaces, and in all types of weather conditions, including extreme heat, rain, or show.
+Hazards include working on rough terrain, riverbanks, slippery slopes, and other surfaces, confined and difficult to reach spaces, and working and driving in all types of weather conditions, including extreme heat, rain, or snow.

-Bending, stooping, squatting, twisting, pushing, pulling, and lifting of 50 pounds repetitively when loading and unloading trucks or moving materials around project site.
+Bending, stooping, squatting, twisting, pushing, pulling, and lifting of 50 pounds of tools and equipment repetitively when loading and unloading trucks or moving materials around project site.

-Must be able to navigate water in emergency situations.
+Must be able to negotiate water in emergency situations.

-Work overtime as needed/requested.
-This will include overnight stays and evening and weekend work.
+Overtime as needed/requested, this may include overnight stays and evening and weekend work.

 Tools and Equipment:

-Basic hand tools, power tools such as drills, roto hammers, cut off saws, circular saws, hydraulic punch, metal band saws, welders, cutting torch, chainsaws, and/or powered motors; and automotive equipment and trailers.
+Computers, basic hand tools, power tools such as drills, roto hammers, cut off saws, circular saws, hydraulic punch, metal band saws, welders, cutting torch, chainsaws, trailers, dewatering and recirculating pumps, powered motors for automotive and heavy equipment.

 Frequent interactions varying between Federal, Local, Inter-Agency, and Intra-Agency customers and vendors.